Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: System Model

 \section{System Model}

-In this section, we \rev{present the system model for MEC.} \edit{We first \rev{introduce} the device and edge server model.} We then define the AoI in our MEC setting and formulate the task scheduling problem within a semi-Markov game framework.
+In this section, we \rev{present the system model for MEC.} \edit{We first \rev{introduce} the device and edge server model.} We then define the AoI in our MEC setting and formulate the task scheduling problem within an SMG framework.